Cornish Rex: Genetics

 In 2013, researchers identified the mutation that defines the Cornish Rex breed.
 Genome-wide analyses were performed in the Cornish Rex breed and in 11 phenotypically diverse breeds and two random bred populations.
 A gene on chromosome A1, the lysophosphatidic acid receptor 6 (LPAR6), was identified to have a 4 base pair deletion.
 This induces a premature stop codon in the receptor that is absent in all straight haired cats analyzed.
 LPAR6 encodes a receptor essential for maintaining the structural integrity of the hair shaft.
 In humans, LPAR6 mutations result in a form of ectodermal dysplasia characterised by a woolly hair phenotype.

 Origin

 The distinctive look of the Cornish Rex is a genetic mutation that originated from a litter of kittens born in the 1950s on a farm in Cornwall, UK.
 One of the kittens, a cream-colored male named Kallibunker, had an extremely unusual, fine and curly coat; he was the first Cornish Rex.
 The owner then backcrossed Kallibunker to his mother to produce 2 other curly-coated kittens.
 The male, Poldhu, sired a female called Lamorna Cove who was later brought to America and crossed with a Siamese, giving the breed their long whippy tails and big ears.

 The Devon Rex looks similar in appearance to the Cornish Rex but has guard hairs and sheds.
 The Devon Rex mutation is different from the Cornish Rex mutation in that the Devon has shortened guard hairs, while the Cornish Rex lacks guard hairs altogether.

+A 16-year-old female Smoky Tortoiseshell Cornish Rex cat named Lotta.